thisisbalu/exception-decoded/_posts/aws/2024-04-22-aws-cognitoidp-usernotfoundexception.md

 toc: true
 ---

-## "Demystifying UserNotFoundException in AWS Cognito Identity Provider: Handling User Not Found Errors with Ease"

----
 With the rapid growth of modern web applications, user authentication and authorization have become pivotal aspects of every online platform.
 Amazon Web Services (AWS) offers a comprehensive solution for user management with its Cognito Identity Provider service.
 However, like any software, it can encounter errors—such as the notorious `UserNotFoundException`.
 In this article, we will deep dive into this error, understand its causes, and explore various techniques to handle it effectively.
 So, let's get started!

 ## Table of Contents